gramuah/pose-errors/README.md

-# Pose Estimation Diagnostic Tools
+# Pose Estimation Diagnostic Tool

 ## INTRODUCTION:

 This project contains the source code and annotations for analyzing object detectors and pose estimators on the PASCAL 3D+ dataset.

 This is a repository with an implementation of the diagnostic tool described in our [ECCV2016 paper] (http://agamenon.tsc.uah.es/Investigacion/gram/publications/eccv2016-redondo.pdf).
 We provide here the codes and data needed to reproduce all the experiments detailed in the paper.